 Kastur Jewels is truly a big part of my being and who I am.
-The journey taken to source sustainble heritage inspired jewellery starts with my past, my family and history.
+The journey taken to design & source sustainble heritage inspired jewellery starts with my past, my family and history.

 Entrepreneurship is in my blood, helping and contributing to development causes is my mission and all things fabulous and creative are my passion.
 It is not lost to me what a juxtaposition of career and life goals this is but there is no explanation to this but to perhaps say the stars are responsible considering I’m a Gemini.
 I started Kasturjewels after having worked in development and humanitarian aid in the most vulnerable and volatile parts of the world.

 My ancestry (Oshwal Jains) come from the ancient town of Osian -Jodhpur district in Rajasthan (457 BC) – close to where the most incredible Jain temples of Ranakpur stand proud – historical influences and stories have inspired and fascinated me forever.
 There is a sense of immense pride in knowing that certain age old methods of craftsmanship and design that we draw heavy inspiration from hail from this part of the world.
 As a child I would be fascinated with the jewellery collections my mother, grandmothers and aunts had.
 Interestingly most of their pieces are still around and within the family ; – passed down from one generation to the other.
 Kastur (pictured right) was the name of my late grandmother (a staunch Jain) and aptly meaning “Gift of God”.
 Its spiritual meaning and innate power was instrumental when I was searching for a fitting name for my brand.